-Dr. Bhargava is a medical oncologist and clinical pharmacologist who has been engaged in drug development for over two decades.
-He has held leadership roles in biotech and pharmaceutical companies, overseeing clinical development, pharmacovigilance, regulatory affairs and medical affairs.
+Dr. Bhargava has acted as Chief Medical Officer since 2016.
+He brings a broad range of clinical experience as a medical oncologist and clinical pharmacologist.
+Dr. Bhargava has been involved in drug development over two decades, including leadership roles in biotech and pharmaceutical companies, overseeing clinical development, pharmacovigilance, regulatory affairs and medical affairs.
 Prior to joining Tioma, he was Chief Medical Officer at Dicerna Pharmaceuticals where he was responsible for development across all therapeutic areas including oncology and rare diseases.
 Previously, he was Associate Vice President at Sanofi Oncology, where he led the global development of Zaltrap™ (aflibercept), culminating in successful approvals by the U.S. Food and Drug Administration (FDA), European Medicines Agency (EMA) and multiple agencies worldwide.
 Prior to Sanofi, Dr. Bhargava was vice president of clinical research and interim Chief Medical Officer at AVEO Pharmaceuticals.
-Dr. Bhargava currently serves as an attending physician at Dana-Farber Cancer Institute and is an Assistant Professor (part-time) at Harvard Medical School.
+He currently serves as an attending physician at Dana-Farber Cancer Institute and is an Assistant Professor at Harvard Medical School.
+Dr. Bhargava received his M.D. from University College of Medical Sciences, Delhi University.
 He is U.S. Board Certified in Internal Medicine, Medical Oncology and Clinical Pharmacology, and completed an advanced fellowship in Developmental Therapeutics at the Lombardi Cancer Center at Georgetown University, during which he served as a visiting fellow at the FDA Center for Drug Evaluation and Research (CDER).

 Robert W. Karr, M.D.